galaxyproteomics/tools-galaxyp/id_converter/README.rst

 Nextprot and OMIM are only available for Human.

+.. class:: warningmark

+For Uniprot-AC, only Uniprot-AC reviewed are considered here, except for releases before 27-05-2019 where all uniprot-AC (at the time) are considered.

 This tool converts human IDs using file built from:

 * HUMAN_9606_idmapping_selected.tab (Uniprot 23/10/2018)